gerileka/machine_learning_portfolio/README.md

-# Portfolio creation & management with machine learning methods for ticker selection
+# Portfolio creation & management with machine learning methods for ticker selections
 ---

 *In collaboration with :*